 Personal Gotham: Salford, Greater Manchester, UK

-Gardener by day, masked crime fighter by night—that’s the tagline for Knight Warrior, a 19-year-old in the UK whose self-proclaimed superpower is a “supernatural desire to make the world a better place.”
-His main target is drunk people who get a little too rowdy as they leave pubs.
-When there aren’t enough people fighting each other, he hands out food to homeless people in the Greater Manchester area.
+Gardener by day, masked crime‑fighter by night—that’s the tagline for Knight Warrior, a 19‑year‑old in the UK whose self‑proclaimed superpower is a “supernatural desire to make the world a better place.”
+His primary targets are drunk revelers who get a little too rowdy as they leave pubs.
+When there aren’t enough people battling each other, he hands out food to homeless folks in the Greater Manchester area.

-Although he doesn’t have any combat training, gadgets, weapons, or identifiable means of protection, he does have a flashy costume, and sometimes that’s exactly what you need to get people’s attention.
+Although he lacks combat training, gadgets, weapons, or any identifiable means of protection, he does possess a flashy costume, and sometimes that’s exactly what you need to get people’s attention.
 According to him, “When people see me coming up, it does tend to stun them into silence.”
 Knight Warrior lives with his mother.

-In March of 2013, Knight Warrior announced his retirement after having a run-in with some locals who recognized him and decided to test his fighting skill.
-On December 19th, 2017, Knight Warrior announced that he was coming out of retirement.
+In March of 2013, Knight Warrior announced his retirement after a run‑in with some locals who recognized him and decided to test his fighting skill.
+On December 19th, 2017, he announced that he was coming out of retirement.

 Secret Identity: Secret!